 Peach trees come in various sizes, even dwarf cultivars that you can grow in a container, so there's nothing stopping you from nurturing a peach crop that you can add to cobblers, canned preserves, smoothies, or salsa.

 When grown from seed, they usually take around three to four years to produce fruit.
 Purchasing a young tree means you will enjoy a harvest sooner.
 Plant your peach tree during late winter or early spring, during its dormancy period.

 |Plant Type||Perennial tree|

-|Mature Size||Four to six feet for dwarf trees; 25 feet for standard trees|
+|Mature Size||4 to 6 ft. for dwarf trees; 25 ft. for standard trees|

 |Sun Exposure||Full sun|

 |Toxicity||Stems, leaves, and pits are toxic to humans and pets|